-- Search out local home performance contractors (including plumbers and HVAC contractors) and ask for the number for retrofits preformed in that marketplace. - Reach out to local energy efficiency program administrators and third-party verification companies and inquire about the number of high-performing homes in the MLSs market area. - Talk to local real estate agents to see what features they are seeing most often help a client find a home that will give them a great living experience or sell a high-performing home more quickly and for more money than a typical home will build consumer confidence in their abilities and their clients will likely refer that agent to others in their social network.
+- Search out local home performance contractors (including plumbers and HVAC contractors) and ask for the number for retrofits preformed in that marketplace. - Reach out to local energy efficiency program administrators and third-party verification companies and inquire about the number of high-performing homes in the MLSs market area. - Talk to local real estate agents to see what features they are seeing most often non-high-performing home (LeBaron & Adams, 2018).